-The governmental fund financial statement columns (the General Fund) are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
+The governmental fund financial statements column (the General Fund) is reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized as soon as they are both measurable and available.
+Licenses, grants, and similar items are all considered susceptible to accrual accounting in governmental fund financial statements.
 The Health Board considers all revenues to be available if collected within 60 days after the end of the current period.
 Expenditures are recorded when the related fund liability is incurred, except for claims and judgments, which are recognized as expenditures to the extent that they have matured.
 When both restricted and unrestricted resources are available for use, it is the Health Board's policy to use restricted resources first and then unrestricted resources as needed.